 Most parents keep their children’s medical records out of habit.
 Keep official records on treatments that worked and didn’t — so you can advocate for what works for your child at this duty station and the next.
 Successful advocates also have their child’s behavioral and special education records, including any accommodations previously used and their effectiveness.

 Additionally, take notes, keeping track of who you spoke to, when, as well as what was said.
 Whenever possible, send emails as a follow-up to people you speak to in person or over the phone.
 That way, you’ll have a time-stamped paper trail in case someone forgets your conversation.

 The Special Care Organizational Record can help you track and organize information in one central location.
 You can also share your SCOR with someone standing in for you so they’ll have access to information at their fingertips.

 Don’t try to do everything by yourself

-Advocating for your child with special needs doesn’t have to be one or two parents job.
-There are national and local organizations available to you in the civilian community who are ready and waiting for you to find them with a quick internet search.
+Advocating for your child with special needs doesn’t have to be your job alone.
+National and local organizations are ready and waiting for you to find them with a quick internet search.